-4.1.6.10 Pursuant to RCW 43.09.230, Annual Reports are to be certified and filed with the State Auditor's Office (SAO) within 150 days after the close of each fiscal year.
+4.1.6.10 Pursuant to RCW $\underline{43.09.230}$, Annual Reports are to be certified and filed with the State Auditor's Office (SAO) within 150 days after the close of each fiscal year.

 Special Purpose Districts

 Statements and Schedules No Financial Activity (see caution) With annual revenue of \$2 million or more With annual revenue of less than \$2 million

 C-4 Fund Resources and Uses Arising

 from Cash Transactions See caution X See caution

 C-5 Fiduciary Fund Resources and Uses

 Arising from Cash Transactions See caution X See caution

-01 Revenues/Expenditures/Expenses X X X
+01 Revenues/Expenditures/Expenses Х X Х

-09 Liabilities N/A X X
+09 Liabilities N/A X Х

-15 Expenditures of State Financial N/A X X
+15 Expenditures of State Financial Assistance N/A X X

-Assistance

 16 Expenditures of Federal Awards N/A X X

-19 Labor Relations Consultant(s) N/A X X

 21 Risk Management N/A X X

 22 Assessment Questionnaire 1 See footnote 2.
 See footnote 1.
 See footnote 1.

-X Required to be prepared by special purpose districts and other entities and submitted to SAO.

-N/A Not applicable; not required to be prepared by special purpose districts.
+XRequired to be prepared by special purpose districts and other entities and submitted to SAO.N/ANot applicable; not required to be prepared by special purpose districts.